-Is Popcorn Park zoo wheelchair accesible? are wheelchairs available there?
+Is Popcorn Park wheelchair accesible? are wheelchairs available there?

-I'm interested in being a volunteer at Popcorn Park Zoo.
+I'm interested in being a volunteer at Popcorn Park.
 How can I apply?

-Click on About Us on the left navigation bar.
-Then on the right side, you'll see the category Employment.
-Click on Employment and then Zoo Staff.
-There you will find seasonal part-time positions and volunteer positions.
-Just fill out an application and we'll be back to you shortly!!
+Click on Employment on the left navigation bar and then on Zoo Staff.
+There you will find any open positions at Popcorn Park as well as current volunteer openings.
+If you are interested and qualify for a position listed, please fill out an application and we'll be back to you shortly!!

-Am I allowed to photograph the animals at Popcorn Park Zoo?
+Am I allowed to photograph the animals at Popcorn Park?

-Yes, the animals can certainly be seen during the winter months.
+Yes, we are open all year `round, and almost all animals can be seen during the winter months.
 Our hours are:

 11 a.m. to 5 p.m., 7 days a week

 For more information on Popcorn Park, click here